Aliases for SULT2B1 Gene

 GeneCards Summary for SULT2B1 Gene

 SULT2B1 (Sulfotransferase Family 2B Member 1) is a Protein Coding gene.
 Diseases associated with SULT2B1 include Ichthyosis, Congenital, Autosomal Recessive 14 and Ichthyosis, Congenital, Autosomal Recessive 2.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Steroid hormone biosynthesis.
+Among its related pathways are Vitamin A and Carotenoid Metabolism and Steroid hormone biosynthesis.
 Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and alcohol sulfotransferase activity.
 An important paralog of this gene is SULT2A1.